slittorin/raspberrypi-install/README.md

 # Installation of Raspberry Pi 4 - 64 bit - Server

+## Prequisities:

-- We want a 64 bit OS to obtain speed from the RPI 4 hardware.\
+- We want a 64 bit OS to obtain speed from the RPI 4 hardware.
-- We also want a desktop/GUI version, to utilize GUI if necessary (yes, it will carry additional load/storage).\
+- We also want a desktop/GUI version, to utilize GUI if necessary (yes, it will carry additional load/storage).
 - We do not want WIFI enabled as we will utilize fixed cabling.
 - Preferably, use a RPI 4 with 8GB RAM.

+## Installation.

 1. Download the right image from [Raspberry downloads](https://downloads.raspberrypi.org/raspios_arm64)
 2. Format SD Card.
 Can be done with [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter/)